princejonn/mtg-tools/README.md

 If you are worried over your details getting stolen - **Good**!
 You should always be worried over this.
 Check the `/src` code.
 You can search for `TAPPEDOUT_`.
 You can confirm that they are only ever used in the `TappedOut.login()` method.

+## Starting from Github
+Before you can run the script(s) you need to build.
+You also need to do this on all updates.

+`npm run build`

 ## Improve current deck

 `npm run improve {tappedOutLink}`